 Want to Know More?

 Red heads are often admired for their shiny, fiery locks but what exactly results in them possessing a trait that naturally presents itself in only 2% of the population?
-Click here to uncover the mystery DNA of redheads.
+Click here to uncover the mysterious DNA of redheads.